FEALPy: A Cross-platform Intelligent Numerical Simulation Engine: Numerical Examples

 with manufactured solution $u_{\text{exact}}=\sin(4x)\sin(4y)\sin(4z)$, and Dirichlet boundary conditions prescribing both $u$ and $\partial_nu$ on $\partial\Omega$.
 The weak formulation requires $H^2$-conforming (i.e., $C^1$-continuous) finite element spaces, which are non-trivial to construct on simplicial meshes in 3D.

 We use the $C^1$-conforming finite element space proposed by \cite{CHENLONG2021, HUJUN2023}, with shape functions of degree $k\ge 9$ on tetrahedral meshes.

-One of FEALPy's key features is its modular design, which allows users to implement new finite elements by defining only the local basis functions and degrees of freedom, while reusing existing infrastructure for mesh handling, assembly, and linear algebra.
+Benefiting from FEALPy's modular design, users are allowed to implement new finite elements by defining only the local basis functions and degrees of freedom, while reusing existing infrastructure for mesh handling, assembly, and linear algebra.
 To solve this problem, we simply replaced the standard Lagrange element with the smooth element ($C^m$ Conforming space, implemented by \cite{CHEN2025}), on a initially $1 \times 1 \times 1$ uniform mesh of tetrahedrons.
-See Lst. \ref{lst:smooth_finite_element}.
+See Listing~\ref{lst:smooth_finite_element}.

-Tab. \ref{tab:Biharmonic} shows the convergence on a sequence of uniformly refined tetrahedral meshes, which confirm optimal convergence rates in the $L^2$-norm, as theoretically expected.
+Table~\ref{tab:Biharmonic} shows the convergence on a sequence of uniformly refined tetrahedral meshes, confirming optimal convergence rates in the $L^2$-norm, as theoretically expected.

 This example demonstrates the flexibility of FEALPy in implementing non-standard finite elements.
 By leveraging a modular architecture, new elements (such as the $C^1$-conforming tetrahedral element) can be integrated seamlessly — users need only provide the local basis and degree-of-freedom definitions, while all other components (e.g., assembly, boundary conditions, solvers) remain reusable.